 An overview of neonicotinoids, giving names of products and manufacturers.

 There have been numerous studies - links to studies and further resources.
-A summary of several studies can also be found here.

 Honey bees and beekeepers play an important role!